MicrosoftDocs/winrt-api/windows.security.exchangeactivesyncprovisioning/easclientdeviceinformation_systemmanufacturer.md

 The system manufacturer of the local device.
 The value must be less than 1024 characters.

 ## -remarks
-> Windows Store app only.
+> UWP apps only.
 [SystemManufacturer](easclientdeviceinformation_systemmanufacturer.md) is retrieved from the registry.
 If the registry can't be read for any reason, [SystemManufacturer](easclientdeviceinformation_systemmanufacturer.md) is returned as an empty string.

 ## -examples